-“Every day I feel more devastated by photos and reports of rhinos and elephants being poached, trophy hunting bans being lifted and general disregard for the crises that face animals and communities alike.
-Although the focus of our organization is to help vulnerable and endangered species, the work that other organizations are doing in helping communities and animals to peacefully coexist is of vital importance.
-This is why we raise funds for the many other organizations that are already involved in these campaigns.
-If you'd like to support our valuable work please click
+At this point in time we are seeing a planet in crisis which makes me desperate to want to help in whatever way I can.
+Every day I feel more devastated by photos and reports of rhinos and elephants being poached, trophy hunting bans being lifted and general disregard for the crises that face animals and communities alike.
+In addition to raising funds for other organizations that are helping communities and animals to peacefully coexist, we we are actively involved in working with other nonprofits and we plan to do a lot more of that in the future.
+This means physically being there to work with any conservation nonprofits.
+If you'd like to support our valuable work please click here.

 Most of our fundraising is done through both Live Events and Online Auctions, however we always encourage donations through the website as well by clicking the Donate button below.
 Learn about previous events here.